-Table 55: Default Thresholds for URL
+Table 56: Default Thresholds for URL

 Threshold Name and Description Type of Notification Default Value URL Performance Status Threshold VDX Monitoring raises a notification if the HTTP response time is slower than time specified for the threshold.
-Warning 3000 ms URL HTTP Status Code Success Threshold 200 Critical status code VDX Monitoring raises a notification if the HTTP status code is not 200; a status code of 200 indicates a successful request.
-Critical
+Warning 3000 ms URL HTTP Min Status Code Success Threshold 200 The minimum status code for the range of status codes to be excluded from Critical notifications.
+Critical status code URL HTTP Max Status Code Success Threshold 200 The maximum status code for the range of status codes to be excluded from Critical notifications.
+Critical status code